 The less people ate, the more body fat they had.

-According to the calories in calories out theory, we should lose weight if we just eat a little bit less, right?
+According to the calories in calories, calories out theory, we should lose weight if we just eat a little bit less, right?

-Here’s another study conducted at Harvard involving 67,272 people.(3) The researchers divided this large sample into five groups according to the quantity of calories they ate and found that the less people ate, the more body fat they had.
+Here’s another study conducted at Harvard involving 67,272 people.(3) The researchers divided this large sample into five groups according to the number of calories they ate and found that the fewer people ate, the more body fat they had.
 People who weighed more ate far fewer calories than people who weighed less naturally – these people simply burned more calories.
 So this study clearly shows that lowering your calories does not matter in terms of your weight.
 If you slow down your metabolism by dieting and lose muscle tissue, it’s a sure way to eat less and weigh even more in the long run.